If you struggle with depression, please don’t worry. Millions of people suffer from depression and don’t know how to deal with it.

 The same rule applies to exercise too.
 Since exercise will help your body stay healthy, you will feel less down due to being sick or injured too often.

-In the end, depression will go away if you have a healthy lifestyle that you can maintain no matter what situation you are in.
+In the end, depression will go away if you have a healthy lifestyle that you can maintain regardless of your situation.

 Bathing is a great stress reliever as it relaxes your muscles and helps to calm you down.

 It may sound strange since you can’t do anything but sit in a bathtub.
-But when you lay in the tub and relax for about 20 minutes, you will feel stress are decreasing.
+But when you lay in the tub and relax for about 20 minutes, you will feel stress decrease.

 Also, you can use music or candles for this if you want.

-If you think that you may have depression, talk to your doctor about it first before making any rash treatment decisions.
+If you think you may have depression, talk to your doctor before making rash treatment decisions.

-Sometimes medication is ineffective or produces side effects that may cause more harm than good in the end.
+Sometimes medication is ineffective or produces side effects that may cause more harm than good.

 There are different types of therapy for treating depression, considering that medication is not always needed for a person to function fully.